 | Overhead | Rent, utilities, insurance, admin |

-| Markup | Profit margin and contingency |
+| Markup | Percent added to cost before margin checks |

 | Market Factor | Competitive and demand adjustments |

 Competitive pricing involves setting prices based on what competitors charge for similar products or services.
 This strategy is essential in highly competitive markets where price sensitivity is high and product differentiation is minimal.
-However, successful competitive pricing goes beyond simply matching or undercutting competitor prices—it requires understanding your unique value proposition and cost structure.
+However, successful competitive pricing goes beyond simply matching or undercutting competitor prices - it requires understanding your unique value proposition and cost structure.

 | Strategy | When to Use |